swiftype/unicorn-ctl/README.md

 be used as a base for a startup script for unix operating systems (see examples directory for a Redhat-style startup script example).

+Please note, that this is still an alpha-quality software and it could have many issues.
+If you try it and find any problems, feel free to report them using [Github Issues page](https://github.com/swiftype/unicorn-ctl/issues).
+Pull requests are welcome too!

 ### Installation

 The script comes packaged as a rubygem, so installation procedure is as simple as running the